wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

-The role of a facade is to orchestrate the entire process, therefore it covers first creating the embedding out of user input and then finding the most suitable recipes.
+The role of a facade is to orchestrate the entire process; therefore, it covers first creating the embedding out of user input and then finding the most suitable recipes.

 Let's check the code of the `EmbeddingEngine`: